Table of Contents

 - Social media marketing – Most people have at least one social media account, making social media marketing an effective paid advertising channel to reach a massive audience.
 Each social media platform attracts a different audience depending on its purpose.
 The most popular social media platforms include:

 - Affiliate marketing – This type of marketing involves placing ads on a 3rd party website such as a blog and paying a commission per sale.
 Advertisers can enter affiliate marketing agreements with either individual websites or affiliate networks such as Affiliaxe and Clickbank.
 Affiliate networks then distribute the ads throughout the numerous websites they control.
+For a more complete picture of affiliate marketing, read our beginner’s guide.

 How do marketers determine whether a business is ready to use performance marketing?